aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb/apply-styles-to-gridweb/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-GridWebBasics-ApplyPresetStyle.aspx-ApplyPresetStyle.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-ApplyPresetStyle.aspx-ApplyPresetStyle.cs" >}}
 ### **Header Bar Style**
 If you take a look at the GridWeb control, you'll notice two header bars.
 One for columns (that is A, B, C, D etc.) and other for rows (that is 1, 2, 3, 4 etc.).
 Aspose.Cells.GridWeb allows developers to control the appearance of these header bars.
 Developers may set the style of header bars either at design time or runtime.